- Get link

 1938 The children's section of London Zoo was opened by the American Ambassador Joe Kennedy's young sons, six-year-old Teddy Kennedy and 12-year- old Bobby Kennedy, the younger brothers of future US President John F. Kennedy on June 2, 1938.

-1946 In a referendum, Italians vote to turn Italy from a monarchy into a Republic on June 2, 1946, when for the first time, women were able to vote.
+1946 In a referendum, Italians voted to turn Italy from a monarchy into a Republic on June 2, 1946, when for the first time, women were able to vote.
 King Umberto II, who had succeeded his father as the last reigning monarch of Italy, went into exile following the referendum.
 Festa della Repubblica is the Italian National Day and Republic Day, which is celebrated on June 2 each year, with the main celebration taking place in Rome.

 1953 Queen Elizabeth II of the UK was crowned in Westminster Abbey on June 2, 1953, 16 months after the death of her father, King George VI.
 It was the first coronation to be televised and millions watched worldwide.
 One of the reasons for choosing June 2nd was that meteorological records identified the date as the most likely day of the year to be sunny.
 It turned out gloomy, cloudy, windy and very rainy.